JeffVenancius/BeLL-programing-language/README.md

 Or, as we say, "hello world".
 ```
-howTo start: (parenthesis are comments, as we do when writing other stuff. howTo is  the keyword you'll use to define a function, as you tell yourself ho to do stuff.)
+(parenthesis are comments, as we do when writing other stuff.
+howTo is  the keyword you'll use to define a function, as you
-  write with "hello world"
+tell yourself ho to do stuff.)

+howTo start:
+  write with "hello world". (you usually use () to call a function and to pass arguments.
+Here instead, you'll use "with" to call them and a end stop to "close" it.
+Just use aspace after and you'll be good to go. )
 ```

 ### Ignore this for now, they're just ideas.